hawkinsw/CPPTimes/writing-functions.md

 }
 ```

 Because `hello_goodbye` is called with `true` as an argument, the `hello` parameter in the body of the `hello_goodbye` function is `true`.
-Therefore, the *then* branch of the `if` statement executes.
+Therefore, the _then_ branch of the `if` statement executes.
 That means that the function `hello_goodbye` will print `Hello!` to the screen and then (immediately) return `5`.
 At that point, the function executes no further instructions!
 The value `5` is returned to the caller and `5` is assigned to the value `hg`.
-The value that is returned from a function is the value of the function call.
+The value that is returned from a function is the value of the function call expression.

 The output is